andycn3/CalorieTracker/README.md

 they ate anything that day the next time they open the program.
 The user can either enter
 what they ate that day or the program will just input a calorie intake of 0 for that day.
+The user can also add in the amount of calories they burned from any extensive exercise they did that day.
-The program will also display a the users results for the past 7 days.
+The program will also display the users results for the past 7 days.
 The user will also always have the option to change their ideal weight, current weight and height.

 Anybody wishing to hit certain weight goals or just watch their